qgis/QGIS-Documentation/source/docs/user_manual/plugins/plugins_spatial_query.rst

 shown in figure_spatial_query_1_.

 * Click on |selectsubsetlayer| :sup:`Create layer with list of items`.
-* Select an ID from the list and click on |selectcreatelayer|
+* Select an ID from the list and click on |selectCreateLayer|
   :sup:`Create layer with selected`.
 * Select 'Remove from current selection' in the field :guilabel:`And use the result to` |selectstring|.